domrost/ulm-datenhub-performance-benchmark/README.md

 # Datahub benchmarks

 k6 is a code centric tool for load testing, performance monitoring and chaos/reliability testing.
-This repository contains some scenarios that are supposed to be run the test-datahub of the city of Ulm in Germany.
+This repository contains some scenarios that are supposed to be run against the test-datahub of the city of Ulm in Germany.
 Each scenario has its own `js` file within the [`k6`](./k6) folder.
 Most scenarios consist of multiple sub-scenarios changing a single variable like the amount of parallel requests.

 ## Install dependencies and configure